 Goodwill is recognized upon completion of a business combination as the difference between the purchase price and the fair value of the net assets acquired.
 Subsequent to initial recognition, goodwill is not amortized but is tested for impairment at a reporting unit level during the fourth quarter of each fiscal year, or more frequently during earlier interim periods if events or circumstances indicate there may be impairment.
-Nomura's reporting units are at one level below its business segments.
+Nomura's reporting units are at the same level as or one level below its business segments.